Letter 1 from a grumpy cat

 16th century gave us the heliocentric model and America.

-19th century gave us an explanation on how we evolved
+19th century gave us an explanation of how we evolved

 20th century made everything relative and gave us ideologies

 History is about possessing space.
 Killing for more space.
-Making love is also about occupying space.
-Penetrating the other’s space.
 And we invariably claim our space.
 Sometimes it’s a body, a country, a language.
 Sometimes it’s just me, innocently taking all the room in the bed and you, sleeping on your side and falling off the bed.
 Sometimes it is your cat stealing all your favourite spots in the house.

 Btw: have you heard of social sleeping?